iamwillsoto/ai-resume-platform/resume.md

 - Automated infrastructure provisioning and configuration management using Terraform and AWS CloudFormation, decreasing deployment time by 60% and minimizing human error in production rollouts.
 - Implemented CI/CD pipelines with Jenkins, GitHub Actions, and AWS CodePipeline, resulting in a 40% faster release cycle and improved code quality through integrated testing and rollback strategies.
 - Deployed and managed containerized applications using Docker, Amazon ECS, and Kubernetes, achieving seamless scaling and reducing container orchestration issues by 30%.
-- Monitored system health and performance using AWS CloudWatch, Prometheus, and the ELK Stack, proactively identifying and resolving issues, which led to a 45% reduction in incident response time.
+- Monitored system health and performance using AWS CloudWatch, Prometheus, and the ELK Stack, proactively identifying and resolving issues, leading to a 45% reduction in incident response time.
 - Strengthened cloud security posture by enforcing IAM policies, implementing AWS KMS, configuring security groups, and conducting monthly vulnerability assessments, reducing potential risks by 70%.

 ### LEVELUPINTECH | Cloud Engineer